xmos/lib_spi/doc/rst/lib_spi.rst

   gtkwave slave_simulation.gtkw

-This will view the four SPI lines and zoom into the section where the SPI transactions occur as can be seen in numref:`spi_slave_simulation`.
+This will view the four SPI lines and zoom into the section where the SPI transactions occur as can be seen in :numref:`spi_slave_simulation`.

 .. _spi_slave_simulation:

 .. figure:: ../images/spi_slave_simulation.png
-   :scale: 80%
+   :width: 100%
    :align: center

    VCD waveform trace for SPI slave with registers simulation